The Truth Shall Not Sink with Sewol

-After the Dive

-Volunteer divers share positive feedback about using the diving bell as it allows them to stay underwater for long periods without impacting them physically.

-Specialist Lee prepares for the next deployment of the diving bell with divers from the Coast Guard.
-However, this doesn’t happen and Specialist Lee is asked to remove his vessel from the accident site.

-The media report Specialist Lee’s diving bell was deployed, but came up after 50 minutes, failing to retrieve any victims.
-In addition, the media also say that family representatives stated that the diving bell delayed rescue operations, and that Specialist Lee voluntarily withdrew operations before he even spoke to them.

-Specialist Lee indicates that he was instructed to state that the diving bell was a failure as no one was rescued.
-He meets with the media and addresses some of their questions.

-Conservative civic organizations accuse Specialist Lee, JTBC anchorman Sohn Suk-hee, and Journalist Lee of exaggerating the effectiveness of the diving bell and disrupting rescue operations.

-The documentary ends with scenes from marches and protests where parents, students, and others ask for the truth about the Sewol Ferry incident.
-Journalist Lee interviews a father whose son was on the ferry.
-The father shares that he just wants to know why those on board were not rescued.

-Controversy and the Blacklisting of Korean Media Personalities
+Synopsis

+The documentary revolves around the story of Lee Jong-in, who is the head of a private diving company that offered the use of his equipment to assist in the rescue and recovery of the victims.
+He reportedly showed up during the disaster, with the equipment called a "diving bell" which can provide divers a place underwater to eat and rest, breathe, and can extend the time divers are underwater, and help place a diver in a specific location.
+While he was at first stonewalled by officials at the site, Lee Jong-in worked at his own expense before canceling his attempts.
+He was called back to continue work by government authorities after victims' families insisted that he return, but he reportedly found similar roadblocks from government and military officials.

+Controversy

-After its completion, The Truth Shall Not Sink With Sewol (Diving Bell, 2014) was scheduled to screen at the 2014 Busan International Film Festival.
-However, at the time, the government sought to restrict portrayals of the Sewol Ferry disaster within the media.
+After its completion, The Truth Shall Not Sink With Sewol was scheduled to screen at the 2014 Busan International Film Festival.
+However, at the time, the government sought to restrict portrayals of the Sewol ferry disaster within the media.
 Therefore, the chairman of the festival, Suh Byung-soo (also mayor of Busan at the time) requested that the organizers not screen the film.
 The organizers resisted the pressure and screened the documentary.
 This resulted in the film festival budget being slashed by over 50% over the following two years.

 The budget cut created a backlash due to news of the state trying to influence the film festival.
-Many filmmakers boycotted the event, which almost shut down the film festival.
+Many filmmakers boycotted the event, which almost shut down the film festival altogether.